 Vaccination is the best protection against these diseases and their complications:

 Tdap vaccine is given to people aged 4 and older who require protection against these 3 diseases.
-This vaccine is usually given in Secondary 3.
-Since May 2018, it is also recommended for pregnant women during each pregnancy, preferably between the 26th and the 32nd week.
+It is also recommended for pregnant women during each pregnancy, preferably between the 26th and the 32nd week.

 Some symptoms may be caused by the vaccine, e.g. redness at the injection site.